hantsy/spring6-sandbox/docs/test-bean.md

 ## MockitoBean and MockitoSpyBean

-Spring Framework 6.2 introduces two meta-annotations based on `@TestBean`:
+Spring Framework 6.2 introduces two additional annotations similar to `@TestBean`:

 * `@MockitoBean` - a replacement for Spring Boot's `@MockBean`
 * `@MockitoSpyBean` - a replacement for Spring Boot's `@SpyBean`